medic/cht-core/TESTING.md

 ## Unit tests

 They live in the `tests` directories of each app.
-Run them with grunt: `grunt unit-continuous`.
+Run them with grunt: `grunt unit`.

-## API integration tests

-`grunt api-e2e`

 ## Integration tests

+They are located in `tests/integration`.
+Run them with grunt: `grunt e2e-integration`

+## Continuous integration

-[Github Actions](https://github.com/medic/cht-core/actions) runs `grunt ci` every time some new code is pushed to github.
+We use [Github Actions](https://github.com/medic/cht-core/actions) which runs `grunt ci` every time some new code is pushed to GitHub.

 # End to End Testing
 ## Stack overview